The National Centre for Contemporary Islamic Studies was established to deliver world-class, multi-disciplinary programs.

 Why 'Halal Tax' Conspiracy Theories are So Hard to Stomach

-By Shakira Hussein, McKenzie Postdoctoral Fellow at the National Centre of Excellence for Islamic Studies in the Asia Institute at the University of Melbourne.
+Shakira Hussein, McKenzie Postdoctoral Fellow at the National Centre for Contemporary Islamic Studies in the Asia Institute at The University of Melbourne.
 The message of the campaign against halal certification is that Muslims are not welcome here.
 Their presence makes Australian society gag, and so they must be vomited from the body politic.News

 The National Centre for Contemporary Islamic Studies has provided access to academic expertise at The University of Melbourne, Griffith University and the University of Western Sydney since it’s initiation in 2007.